Sagu (dessert): Taste and characteristics

 This dessert is not so sweet.
 For this reason, it is usually more appreciated by adults than children.
 In the southern Brazilian region, there is a preference for less sweet desserts, explaining its popularity in the state.

 It is described as a "sweet caviar, full of little purple balls, monochromatic and with an intense but delicate flavor".
 This recipe is relatively easy to be prepared and its smell is unmistakable.

 Preparation

 The cassava root is cleaned, grated and mixed with water.
 After that, it is passed through a sieve with a thick fabric, producing little balls, which are heated and then cooled, getting hard and opaque.

 The pearls are submerged in water for generally a whole day, then drained.
-The time varies according to the source of the recipe.
+This time varies according to the source of the recipe (some sources say that just one hour is necessary).
 Then red wine, milk or fruit juice is boiled and water, cloves and cinnamon are added to it.
 When boiling the mixture again, the sago pearls are added, being stirred constantly to avoid it from sticking on the bottom of the pan.
 Finally, sugar is added and the mixture is stirred until it gets the wanted consistency (it can be smoother or harder, and more liquid or solid).

 It can be served warm, cold or at room temperature.